PraisesPJMT/AionTab-Extension/README.md

 ## 📖 About AionTab Extension <a name="about-aiontab-extension"></a>

-> **`AionTab`** is an extension for Chromium-based browsers like `Chrome`, `Chromium`, `Edge`, `Brave`, and others.
+> **`AionTab`** is an extension for both Chromium-based and Firefox-based brawser.
+This means the extension works for browsers like `Chrome`, `Chromium`, `Edge`, `Firefox`, `Brave`, and others.
 It replaces the default new tab with a cool, dark-looking tab offering various functionalities.
 These include multiple search engine options, bookmarks for AI chat sites and utility sites, a stylish analog clock, and more.

 ## 🛠 Built With <a name="built-with"></a>